Izenda7Series/docs-html/_sources/ui/doc_report_designer_fields.rst.txt

 Configure field properties in Drill Down section
 ================================================

-In this section, user can connect another report as sub-report via the values in this parent report.
+In this section, user can connect another report as subreport via the values in this parent report.

 #. .. _Report_Designer_Sub-report_Field_Mapping: